Creativity is, fundamentally, a spiritual process –

 If your dietary restrictions require the purchase of specialty

 items, an additional fee may be charged.

-should arrive in time for dinner at 6pm on Sunday and depart
+should endeavour to arrive in time for introductions at 5:30

 Guests: Partners or friends of participants

 do not pay the workshop fee, and should not expect to attend

 regular presentations.
 The fee for meals and accommodations